BIGJRA/BIGJRA.github.io/src/_raw/reborn/main_ep_02.md

 !battle(["Carter", :StreetRat, 0])

-Talk to the kid here while the weather is clear - we will reunite him with his mother as soon as we can.
 Enter the Glazamonia Salon here.
 Furfrou can later be groomed here, they also offer massages for $2000.
 A lady here will ask us to investigate the Central Salon for them - we will do so later.

 Back in Obsidia Ward, head up from here.
 You'll be back in the area in front of the park - we can actually access one more side area before we proceed into the park.
 At the left end of the ward, down from the Cafe Salon, cut down the tree and go south.